Maveo/Spark/README.md

 	Spark has an own frontend, yay

  - #### Level System
     The level system tracks users voice-channel and chat activity on the server and rewards them with XP, which enables users to get levels.
 Server admins are then able to create ranks on certain level targets using the <kbd>/lvlsys set {level target} {role-id}</kbd> command and assign roles, that will  automatically be given to users hitting the stated level target (rank).
 All parameters like the rate at which users gain XP can be edited in the source code.
-Furthermore admins can change users levels and XP-multipliers, aswell as blacklisting users from gaining XP using <kbd>/lvlsys</kbd> chat commands.
+Furthermore, admins can change users levels and XP-multipliers, aswell as blacklisting users from gaining XP using <kbd>/lvlsys</kbd> chat commands.

  - #### Promotion Codes
     Users have to ability to provide new users with a promo code, which rewards the new user with a configurable level headstart and to old user with a temporary configurable xp-multiplier